USS Tulare: 1973–2011

 Thereafter, she conducted troop and cargo lifts to American bases on Okinawa, Japan, and the Philippine Islands supporting the American military presence in the Far East.
 In between these WestPac deployments, Tulare operated off the southern California coast, participating in local operations and amphibious exercises.

 Removed from the active amphibious force on 1 July 1975 and assigned to the Naval Reserve Force, Tulare operated from San Francisco, actively involved in the Naval Reserve Training Program, into 1979.
 Tulare was decommissioned on 31 March 1986 and stricken from the Naval Vessel Register on 31 August 1992.
 Tulare was title transferred to MARAD on 1 April 1998 and was stored in the Suisun Bay Reserve Fleet.

 On 23 November 2011, Tulare was sold by MARAD to International Shipbreaking Limited of Brownsville, Texas for $1,138,000 to be dismantled.
 Tulare departed the Suisun Bay Reserve Fleet on 14 December 2011 to be cleaned of marine growth and loose exterior paint by Allied Defense Recycling at the former Mare Island Naval Shipyard.
 On 30 December 2011, Tulare departed Mare Island in tow behind the tug Roughneck en route to the Panama Canal and Brownsville.

 Tulare passed through the Panama Canal's Pacific Locks heading eastbound on 26 January 2012 and anchored overnight in Gatun Lake.
 She completed her transit of the Panama Canal the next morning and continued her final voyage en route to Brownsville.

 Awards

-Tulare received 11 battle stars, one Navy Unit Commendation, and one Meritorious Unit Commendation for Vietnam service.
+Tulare was awarded the Attack Boat Insigne and Engineering "E" during an exercise in Chigasaki Japan in 1957.
+Tulare also received 11 battle stars, one Navy Unit Commendation, and one Meritorious Unit Commendation for Vietnam service.